 can we make more human-friendly AI systems by making them sensitive to the anxiety their decisions can create?

 can understanding anxiety be useful for making better AI systems?

 can we use AI systems to simulate the manifestations of human-like anxiety, for training and policy-making purposes?

-Melania Borit, Associate professor in Knowledge Integration and Interdisciplinary Science, modelling and simulation of social processes & game-based learning, The Norwegian College of Fishery Science, Norway
+Melania Borit, Professor in Knowledge Integration and Interdisciplinary Science, modelling and simulation of social processes & game-based learning, UiT the Arctic University of Norway

 Has offered methodological support for various lines of AnxSAI research and strategic insights on establishing the field

 João Carvalho, intern in the Responsible AI team and student at Umeå University.